Where are the Best public Swimming Pools near me?

 Saturday and Sunday: 1pm – 5.45pm

-Recently renovated, the Oak Point Recreation Center now has great new Swim facilities and feature 15+ (25 meter) lanes.
+Recently renovated, the Oak Point Recreation Center now has great new public swimming pools indoors (and outdoors from Summer 2023) and features 15+ (25 meter) lanes.

 In addition, they’ll have log rolling available during the open swim on Thursday, Friday, and Sunday.
 (Check website for open swim times).